Match ends, St. Johnstone 1, St. Mirren 0.

 Second Half ends, St. Johnstone 1, St. Mirren 0.

-Paul McGinn (St. Mirren) wins a free kick on the left wing.
+Collin Quaner (St. Mirren) wins a free kick in the attacking half.

 Foul by Scott Tanser (St. Johnstone).

 Attempt blocked.
-Duckens Nazon (St. Mirren) right footed shot from outside the box is blocked.
+Craig Bryson (St. Johnstone) right footed shot from the centre of the box is blocked.
+Assisted by Stevie May.